 (There are many different variations of Mancala, this is how we play.)

 Age 5 and up: I don’t like putting ages on games.
 A child at age 3 could enjoy this game with adult supervision.
-A 7 year old may begin to understand how to use strategy while playing.
+A 7-year-old may begin understanding how to use strategy while playing.

 Object: 2 players compete against each other to collect as many marbles in their large hole (closest to them) as they can before one of the players clears his side of all its marbles.
-This is a game of strategy and the more they play, they will come to understand this.
+This is a game of strategy; the more they play, the more they will come to understand this.

-Setting up the game: Place the marble board in a horizontal line between the 2 players.
-Place 3 marbles in each of the holes.
-The 6 holes to the right of them is their side.
+Setting up the game: Place the marble board in a horizontal line between the two players.
+Place three marbles in each of the holes.
+The six holes to the right of them are their side.
 Choose a player to go first.

 Playing the game: The first player picks up all the marbles from one of his holes.
 The player then starts with the first hole to the right and starts dropping one marble in each hole.
 If he reaches the end of his side, he is to drop one marble in his large hole, then continue around to the other side of the board.
 He does not drop a marble in his opponent’s large hole.